nhuang-lc/promptimizer/README.md

     "key": "tweet_omits_hashtags",
 ```

-To help the optimizer know the ideal behavior, we can add additional instrutions in the `comment` field in the response.
+To help the optimizer know the ideal behavior, we can add additional instructions in the `comment` field in the response.

 Update the "comment" line to explicitly give pass/fail comments:
 ```python